What do car seat expiration dates mean?

 My car seat has expired !?
 Is that a real thing?
 It’s not a gallon of milk!!
 How do they expire and does it really make a difference?

 You’re probably wondering why you need to buy ANOTHER car seat if the one you bought 9 years ago was barely ever used and of course it was never in any sort of accident.
-Well, here’s the honest answer: SAFETY FIRST!
+Well, here’s the honest to goodness answer: SAFETY FIRST!

 MAIN REASONS THAT CAR SEATS EXPIRE:

-- Replacement parts are no longer available.
+- Replacement parts: As new seats are developed, replacement parts and accessories are no longer available.

-WHAT do you do WHEN YOUR SEAT IS EXPIRED?
 TWO SIMPLE WORDS: TOSS IT!

-GENERAL RULE OF THUMB: IF NO EXPIRATION DATE IS GIVEN ON THE SEAT, THAT CAR SEAT will EXPIRE SIX YEARS FROM THE DATE OF MANUFACTURE.
+GENERAL RULE OF THUMB: IF NO EXPIRATION DATE IS GIVEN ON THE SEAT, THAT CAR SEAT WILL EXPIRE SIX YEARS FROM THE DATE OF MANUFACTURE.

 - Has this car seat ever been in a crash?